Sinamirshahi/snakeflex/README.md

 * 🔐 **Authentication** - User login and access control
 * 📊 **Usage analytics** - Security and performance monitoring
 * 🐳 **Docker images** - Pre-built containers for easy deployment
+* 🎨 **Template gallery** - Community-contributed interface themes

 ---

 *Made with ❤️ and ☕.
-Secure by design, powerful by choice.*
+Secure by design, powerful by choice, embeds beautifully.*